sudosu/sudosu.github.io/_posts/2014-01-18-new-dewdrop.md

 ---
 layout: post
-title: Deb packages for Dewdrop v0.11.
+title: DEB packages for Dewdrop v0.11.
 ---

 By continuing to build packages for <a href="http://dewdrop.deepcode.net/">Dewdrop</a>, I've done it for new version.